Last Updated: Nov 20, 2018

-How to Pick a Suitable PC Case for a Cooling Loop
+How to Pick a Suitable PC Case for a Water Cooling Loop Install

 Don’t forget that your selection of computer case is an important part of building a custom water cooled gaming PC, as you’ll need to find one that can accommodate all the parts of your custom loop, and that doesn’t make building your loop too difficult as it’s complex enough as it is.
 Your case will need the extra room for the radiators; with a standard air cooled system your case only needs fan mounts and 25mm of space as most case fans are that thick.
 But water cooling radiators start at 25mm thickness and can go all the way up to 80mm, so you need to take that into account plus the extra space for the fans as well.
 You also need more room for the reservoir, pump and tubing.